Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Ensemble and residual spreads of naive EKI for clean data

 We can bound this by removing all terms $j\neq k$ and applying Jensen's inequality for sums for the convex function $x\mapsto x^2$.

 An ordinary differential equation comparison principle then yields that

 Monotonous decrease is not true for the residual spread, whose derivative in time is

-which does not carry a sign in general.
-The residual spread does indeed not decay monotonously for deterministic EKI with noise-free data, which we study in the following.
-Indeed, simple simulations (see \cref{fig:nonmonotonicity}) show that the residual norms can increase in time.
-There are two issues at play here: \begin{itemize} \item Correct choice of $u^\dagger$ in $r^j(t)=u^j(t)-u^\dagger$ and \item Skewness of the Euclidean norm with respect to the EKI dynamics. \end{itemize} First, the residuals $r^j$ and their mean $r$ are defined via a choice of ground truth parameter $u^\dagger$ such that $Au^\dagger = y$, where $y$ is clean data.
-While the degrees of freedom in this choice are irrelevant in the observation space, they are eminent in the parameter domain: For a given initial ensemble $\{u_0^j\}_{j=1}^J$, the mean $m(t)$ will converge to a well-defined limit $m_\infty := \lim_{t\to\infty}m(t)$ according to \cref{thm:deterministic_EKI} and in the noise-free case it holds $m_\infty=m^\dagger$.
-It is exactly this parameter we need to choose as a candidate for the reference parameter $u^\dagger$ in $r^j(t) := u^j(t)-u^\dagger$, which can be seen from the following reformulation of $V_r$. \begin{proposition} Let $u^\dagger\in\R^n$ such that $y=Au^\dagger$ and let the residuals be defined by $r^j(t)=u^j(t)-u^\dagger$.
+which does not carry a sign in general. {The residual spread does indeed not decay mo\-not\-o\-nous\-ly for {naive} EKI with noise-free data, which we study in the following.} Indeed, simple simulations (see \cref{fig:nonmonotonicity}) show that the residual norms can increase in time.
+There are two issues at play here: \begin{itemize} \item Correct choice of ${u}$ in $r^j(t)=u^j(t)-{u}$ and \item Skewness of the Euclidean norm with respect to the EKI dynamics. \end{itemize} First, the residuals $r^j$ and their mean $r$ are defined via a choice of {``best guess''} ground truth parameter ${u}$ such that $A{u} = {y^\dagger}$, {where $y^\dagger\in\ran(A)$}.
+While the degrees of freedom in this choice are irrelevant in the observation space, they are eminent in the parameter domain: For a given initial ensemble $\{u_0^j\}_{j=1}^J$, the mean $m(t)$ will converge to a well-defined limit $m_\infty := \lim_{t\to\infty}m(t)$ according to \cref{thm:deterministic_EKI} {and in the noise-free case it holds $m_\infty=m^\dagger$}.
+It is exactly this parameter we need to choose as a candidate for the reference parameter ${u}$ in $r^j(t) := u^j(t)-{u}$, which can be seen from the following reformulation of $V_r$. \begin{proposition} Let ${u}\in\R^n$ such that $y=A{u}$ and {let the residuals be defined by $r^j(t)=u^j(t)-{u}$}.
 It holds

 \end{proposition} \begin{proof} This can be seen as follows:

 \end{proof}